-As Clara and I leave the dirt road and enter the small garden at the rear of Las Coyas, she points out a shrub covered in butterflies.
+As Clara and I leave the dirt road and enter the small garden at the rear of Las Coyas restaurant, she points out a shrub covered in butterflies.

 "Oh, that's it!"
 I say.
+She'd told me to look out for it a few days earlier.